Qiskit: Introduction to the Hadamard gate

 Device used

-The ibmq_qasm_simulator is used which simulates a real quantum device.
-Note that results from this simulator contain no errors unlike on the real quantum devices which are fairly noisy.
+This tutorial uses the Qiskit Aer simulator in order to run the circuit.
+Note that results from this simulator contain no errors unlike on real quantum devices which are prone to noise.

 Note: This program requires that you have an API token.
 To get one sign up to IBM Q Experience and get your token here: https://quantum-computing.ibm.com/account